Find the general guidelines on operating private or commercial flights in Danish territory.

 If granted, the exemption/permission will be personal and valid only for the pilot and aircraft specified in the exemption/permission, and only for the stated period, which may not exceed a total of 90 days.

 When applying for an exemption or permission to fly to and in Denmark, the applicant must document the status of both the pilot and the microlight/ultralight aircraft.
 This is done by completing a form with the required information and uploading valid copies of the documents listed below in PDF format (or similar).
+Documentation must be in English.

 Granted exemptions/permissions may be withdrawn if the submitted documentation is deemed insufficient.